Art History and Visual Culture Studies

 As a general rule of thumb, the Art History & Visual Culture Studies Department recommends the following for students who wish to study off campus.

 - ARTH majors may opt to study off campus in either the fall or the spring semester.
-It is also strongly recommended that AHVCS majors enroll in ARTH 299 Research and Writing in Art History and Visual Culture Studies in the second year prior to studying abroad.

 Which requirements can Art History & Visual Culture Studies majors fulfill while off campus?